eleddy/rackspace_server_sync/README.rst

     username = <your_username>
     api_key = <your_password>

-Additionally, the script assumes you have access to root privileges since the /etc/hosts file is protected.
-You will be prompted to enter your password before the script overwrites the /etc/hosts file.
+Additionally, the script assumes that the hosts file is found under /etc, and that you have access to root privileges since the /etc/hosts file is protected.
+You will be prompted to enter your password before the script overwrites the hosts file.

 =============
 Helpful Stuff